christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Description**

-:   The fully qualified name of a class implementing the interface
-    `global.namespace.truelicense.api.LicenseValidation` for use in the Key Manager module.
+:   An expression of the type `global.namespace.truelicense.api.LicenseValidation` for use in the Key Manager module.
-    Select `-` to use only the built-in license validation function.
+    Enter `-` to use only the built-in license validation function.

     &nbsp;